Seansx4/Seans-Guide/src/blogs/tech/coding/web-scraping-a-two-factor-authentication-website.md

 caption8: Inspection of content page URLs shows that they all have a title attribute of “Edit this page”
-paragraph9: "<p>To scrape all of these editorial page links we create a for loop, instructing the driver to find all <a> elements with the title of “Edit this page”.
-The for loop then cycles through all of these <a> tags and prints their hrefs, which is their editorial links.
+paragraph9: "<p>To scrape all of these editorial page links we create a for loop, instructing the driver to find all anchor tags with the title of “Edit this page”.
+The for loop then cycles through all of these tags and prints their hrefs, which is their editorial links.
 The code is below.</p>